I am a critical media scholar. My research explores the design and use of interactive media to disclose, provoke and reshape sustainability futures.

 I received my PhD from Simon Fraser University’s School of Communication, where I was part of the Applied Communication and Technology (ACT) Lab.
 I have since completed a Postdoc at the University of British Columbia’s Institute for Resources, Environment and Sustainability, and am now an Assistant Professor in the Department of Industrial Design at Delft University of Technology.
 I am part of the Design Conceptualization and Communication section, and an active member of the idStudioLab.
+I am also the editor of the Sustainability in (Inter)Action forum in the ACM’s Interactions magazine.

 You can find a list of my publications here.